Motu currently funds two scholarships:

 The Motu Research and Education Foundation also offers a cash prize for the top economics undergraduate student in New Zealand.
 The Frank Holmes Prize is awarded every year in October and is only available by nomination by university heads of department.

-Through this scholarship, we hope to enhance Māori research capacity and encourage students of Māori descent to develop an interest in researching topics relevant to public policy development.
-Applications for the 2018 Scholarship will open in late 2017.
+We are currently examining the Motu Thesis Scholarship and how best to enhance Māori research capacity and encourage students of Māori descent to develop an interest in researching topics relevant to public policy development.

 The Motu Doctoral Scholarship can be awarded to Motu Research Analysts who have been employed by Motu for at least twelve months and who leave to undertake a highly rated PhD course.